arpachuilo/depthai-web-playground/README.md

 Web interface for displaying frames from depth ai camera.

-Currently use this to play around some basic image processing kernels.
+Currently use this to play around with some basic image processing kernels.

 ## Usage